 Almost certainly, your deployed model will degrade over time.
 Inevitably, as the data used to train your model looks increasingly different from the incoming prediction data, prediction quality declines and becomes less reliable.
 Challenger models provide a framework to compare alternative models to the current production model.
 You can submit challenger models that shadow a deployed model, and then replay predictions already made to analyze the performance of each.
 This allows you to compare the predictions made by the challenger models to the currently deployed model (also called the “champion” model) to determine if there is a superior DataRobot model that would be a better fit.
+By leveraging the DataRobot MLOps Agent this capability is available for any production model—no matter where it is running and regardless of the framework or language in which it was built.
+(See this learning session about the MLOps agent.)

 Figure 1.
 Deployment Challengers